-Since it’s plug and play USB, nothing.
+Since it’s a plug-and-play USB, nothing.
 But I would definitely employ a pop filter if you’re going to purchase this one.
-However, even with the pop filter I wasn’t too thrilled about the sound.
+However, even with the pop filter, I wasn’t too thrilled about the sound.

 Thoughts from Stu’s notepad

-A step up from the Meteor, and the overall best USB mic in my opinion is the Blue Yeti.
-It’s got everything you need packaged into one industrial sized dildo looking mic.
+A step up from the Meteor and the overall best USB mic in my opinion is the Blue Yeti.
+It’s got everything you need packaged into one industrial-sized dildo-looking mic.
 Lmao.
 I’m sorry I had to.
-It’s a running joke here at Home Studio Basics, but doesn’t take away from the fact that the Yeti is no joke.
+It’s a running joke here at Home Studio Basics but doesn’t take away from the fact that the Yeti is no joke.
 Why?
 Well for starters it comes in like 1,000 different colors.
-Okay 7.
+Okay, less than that.
 But check out the quick scoop:

 - Popular.
-Opinions do vary, but you will find the Yeti at or near the top of many short lists for best USB pod-casting mic.
+Opinions do vary, but you will find the Yeti at or near the top of many shortlists for the best USB pod-casting mic.